Be3tle/boipoka-mern-client-side/README.md

 - **Frontend**:

   - React.js
-  - Redux for state management
-  - CSS for styling
+  - Tailwind CSS for styling

 - **Backend**:
   - Node.js with Express.js for the server